conda/conda/docs/source/build_tutorials/app.rst

-For more information about Anaconda.org, see the `Anaconda.org documentation page <http://docs.anaconda.org/>`_.
+For more information about Anaconda Cloud, see the `Anaconda Cloud documentation page <http://docs.anaconda.org/>`_.

 .. _navigator: